-Attached ROM dataspace By instantiating an Attached_rom_dataspace object, a ROM module is requested and made visible within the component's address space in a single step.
+Attached ROM dataspace By instantiating an Attached\rom\dataspace object, a ROM module is requested and made visible within the component's address space in a single step.

-To accommodate the common use of a ROM session as provider of configuration data (Section 4.6) or an XML-formatted data model in a publisher-subscriber scenario 4.7.5, the Attached_rom_dataspace provides a convenient way to retrieve its content as an XML node via the xml method.
-The method always returns a valid Xml_node even in the event where the dataspace is invalid or contains no XML.
+To accommodate the common use of a ROM session as provider of configuration data (Section 4.6) or an XML-formatted data model in a publisher-subscriber scenario 4.7.5, the Attached\rom\dataspace provides a convenient way to retrieve its content as an XML node via the xml method.
+The method always returns a valid Xml\node even in the event where the dataspace is invalid or contains no XML.
 In such cases, the returned XML node is <empty/>.
-This relieves the caller from handling exceptions that may occur during XML parsing.